Skip to main content

 1 mentions Positive Neutral Negative

-Overall, users report that while there are minor bugs in damage calculations, the stability of the game is generally good, with enjoyable side quests and build-switching mechanics contributing positively to the experience.
+The game experiences minor bugs in damage calculations, but overall stability is acceptable, with enjoyable side quests and build-switching features adding to the experience.

 • monetization